Would I Lie to You? (Charles & Eddie song): Music video

-The accompanying music video for "Would I Lie to You" sees Charles & Eddie performing the song at various locations in New York City.
+The music video for "Would I Lie to You" sees Charles & Eddie performing the song at various locations in New York City.
 Occasionally, several different young women are seen walking around the city.
 Some scenes of the duo have a dark blue or sepia tone.
 And sometimes also features a fractured screen with two boxes, showing different images at the same time.
 As the video ends, Charles & Eddie continues to sing in the late hours as it gets dark outside.
-It received heavy rotation on MTV Europe and was later published by Vevo on YouTube in March 2009.
-It had generated more than 59 million views as of December 2022.
+It received heavy rotation on MTV Europe in January 1993 and was later made available by Vevo on YouTube in 2009.
+It had generated almost 100 million views as of May 2025.

+Impact and legacy

+NME ranked "Would I Lie to You?" number 23 on their list of "Singles of the Year" in December 1992.
+Its songwriters, Mick Leeson and Peter Vale, received the 1992 Ivor Novello award in the category for Best Song Musically and Lyrically.
+"Would I Lie to You?" was also awarded one of BMI's Pop Awards in 1994, honoring the songwriters, composers and music publishers of the song.